-The Mission of the FSU Human Subjects Committee is to protect the welfare of human subjects participants by compliance with the federal regulations governing the protection of human subjects, and facilitating the research efforts of FSU faculty, students and staff.
+The Mission of the FSU Human Subjects Office (HSO) & Institutional Review Board (IRB) is to protect the welfare of human subjects participants by complying with the federal regulations governing the protection of human subjects, and facilitating the research efforts of FSU faculty, students and staff.

 The ethical principles are:

-Federal regulations give the Institutional Review Board ("IRB"), also known as the Human Subjects Committee ("HSC") the authority to oversee research involving human subjects.
+The code of federal regulations governing the protection of human subjects, known as the "Common Rule" (45 CFR 46), gives the Institutional Review Board ("IRB") the authority to oversee research involving human subjects.
 The IRB has no regulatory authority or jurisdiction to oversee activities that are legitimately classified as something other than research.
 Institutions prefer to have non-research activities handled by an entity other than the IRB, so that the IRB can focus its time and resources on managing its fundamental mission.

 Human Subject means a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.
 Intervention is defined as both physical procedures by which data are gathered (i.e. venipuncture) and manipulations of the subject or the subject’s environment that are performed for research purposes.
 Interaction includes communication or interpersonal contact between an investigator and subject.
 Private Information must be individually identifiable (the identity of the subject is or may be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.